legeannd/pomodoro-timer/README.md

 ## About the project <a id="section-en_us"></a>

-This is a to-do app made in React and Typescript where the user can add their tasks and complete tasks already created.
-The app uses the browser's local storage to save the user's tasks and retrieve them later, even if the browser has been closed.
+This is a pomodoro timer app made in React and Typescript where the user can create a new countdown to work in their tasks only during the time they need to.
+The app saves locally all the previous tasks in addition to the finish status of each one, showing if the user has completed or interrupted a previous countdown.

 ## Content
   * [Techs](#techs)